abhinavjain241/gc-points-accumulator/README.md

 # gc-points-accumulator _WIP_

-> This will probably create an API that can publish the results of events, from facebook posts by Scholars Avenue, Awaaz, etc.
+> This will probably culminate in an API that can return the points of halls and the results of events, from Facebook posts by Scholars Avenue, Awaaz, etc.

 ## References